angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 **hp** 30 (4d10+8)
 **Fort** +6, **Ref** +5, **Will** +1
 **Immune** fire, cold, electricity
+**SQ** *Aura of Distortion (Su)* - Abyss Hounds appear for all intents and purposes as a normal, if slightly oversized dog, until they attack a target.
+The target of the Abyss Hound's attack makes a DC 14 (10 + HD) Will Save to overcome the illusion and see the creature for what it truly is.
+Having the nature of the creature pointed out is enough to allow a creature to roll a Will Save as if they had been attacked.
+This is a mind-affecting effect.
 ### Offense
 **Speed** 40 ft.
 **Melee** bite +5 (1d8+1)